How one micro-scale program fits

 In a governing framework where capitalism is balanced with humanism, we use true cost accounting to evaluate the overall impacts of decisions, and we accept or favor thinner financial margins when they produce positive social, economic, and environmental justice outcomes.
 We value investments in human capital.
 Under those terms, it is rewarding to examine history for useful patterns we can adapt to solve some of our self inflicted modern problems.
 During the Industrial Revolution we got behind standardized systems that produced goods quickly.
 But standardization prioritizes machines over humans.
 We lost out when we applied the same model to education, eliminating the messy but richly diverse and responsive interrelated systems that once prepared young people for useful and fulfilling adult lives, in favor of a uniform “sit, memorize, and regurgitate” approach.
 The industrial model trains youngsters for a future of time clocks and long hours at repetitive tasks, or pushes them into university with the single track goal of a golden degree in one of “the professions” and a high salary – or both.

-Now, with the internet as our publisher and memory bank and industries rushing to a robotic workforce, memorized facts and rote repetition have limited and declining value.
+Now, with the internet as our publisher and memory bank and industries rushing towards a robotic workforce, memorized facts and rote repetition have limited and declining value.
 Degrees are more common than ever before, so they no longer raise the holder’s earning potential as much as they once did; and yet for many graduates they carry such a punitive debt load, the long term costs impede other important life goals.
 Mass media tells us to judge our worth by what we spend on consumer goods, even as we struggle to make ends meet and still have time to think.

 Making college affordable is great, but it isn’t enough.
-In this time of crisis, we need to cultivate minds across all spectrums of experience and perspectives, not only because we are inherently worthwhile, but also because it is impossible to know what combination of factors could drive the new creative approaches we need for the battles ahead.
+In this time of crisis, we need to cultivate minds across all experience and perspectives, not only because we are inherently worthwhile, but also because it is impossible to know what combination of factors could drive the new creative approaches we need for the battles ahead.
 With time to think, that most precious resource, more of us could invest in self reflection, figure out what unique combination of traits and talents we have to bring to the world, cultivate our skills, broaden our minds, and prepare ourselves for World War C, the greatest threat to human thriving in history.
 We can make that time more broadly available when we cultivate widespread food security, affordable housing, equitable work practices, and access to both debt-free education and vocational training.
 At that nexus we find a resurgence in a modern form of the apprenticeship, exemplified locally in the program of the LIME Foundation and Conservation Corps North Bay called NextGen Trades Academy.

-With a tiny house at the center of the curriculum, NextGen participants are positively exposed to images of many compact living spaces, along with concrete experiences creating a livable small home.
+With a tiny house at the center of the curriculum, NextGen participants are exposed to many compact living spaces, along with concrete experiences creating a livable small home.
 The student crafted tiny home rests on unconventional foundations, but is built to meet current energy standards, with some features of advanced framing methods to reduce use of materials and increase insulation performance.
 Students learn about creating an efficient and air sealed building envelope, with moisture management and ventilation.
-When it comes to insulation, the students compare R-value and install rigid foam and fiberglass batt to prepare for current trade practices, but they are also taught about alternative insulations like naturally hygroscopic, non-toxic, and rapidly renewable sheep wool.
+When it comes to insulation, the students compare R-value and install rigid foam and fiberglass batt to prepare for current trade practices, but they are also taught about alternatives, like naturally hygroscopic, non-toxic, and rapidly renewable sheep wool.

 The program includes discussions of passive solar and active solar systems, both at a tiny house scale and at a more conventional size range, explorations of waterless toilets, and methods and facts around the use of graywater.
 At each stage, the crew takes steps to conserve and re-use material to reduce waste, and materials and methods are selected with longevity and the full life cycle in mind, and with an eye toward a thrifty budget.
 It is not yet decided what the fate of the tiny house will be, but there is discussion of using it in a program for unsheltered people.

-NextGen is a focused, replicable, adaptable program with short and long term potential: it can nurture self efficacy in promising but thus far overlooked young people, coach them to know their worth and expect decent wages and conditions in their future careers, demonstrate that work in the trades puts us at the center of creating a functional world, give evidence that a smaller, simpler lifestyle can be rewarding, and get desperately needed people into local businesses to meet the construction demand from our long standing housing shortage and the loss of nearly three thousand of homes to the climate related Tubbs Fire in 2017 (Wikipedia).
+NextGen is a focused, replicable, adaptable program with short and long term potential: it can nurture self efficacy in promising but thus far overlooked young people, coach them to know their worth and expect decent wages and conditions in their future careers, demonstrate that work in the trades puts us at the center of creating a functional world, give evidence that a smaller, simpler lifestyle can be rewarding, and get desperately needed people into local businesses to meet the construction demand from our long standing housing shortage and the loss of nearly three thousand homes to the climate related Tubbs Fire in 2017 (Wikipedia).

-As we look to our next steps as global citizens to reduce emissions and slow climate change while we adapt to the new conditions we have created, we must act strategically using every resource at hand.
+As we look to our next steps as global citizens to slow climate change while we adapt to the new conditions we have created, we must act strategically using every resource at hand.
 Our greatest advantages are collaboration and cognitive diversity: we need to leverage them to explore and enact large and small solutions, research and test high and low tech approaches.
 We are in many respects more similar to each other than different, yet our different ways of thinking have potential to generate and link huge iterative chains of positive change, uniting millions of tiny stitches on a patchwork of large scale institutional efforts to create a quilt that protects and uplifts the most vulnerable and includes all of us in the effort to create a livable future on Earth for humans and the ecosystems on which we depend.